ncaio/mxmap/README.md

 **SPF Google Softail**

-Normaly, domain with TXT spf include:_spf.google.com has a possibility to send emails to gmail.com accounts.
-That is possible because Google SPF record uses Softail.
+Normaly, domain with TXT spf include:_spf.google.com record has a possibility to send emails to gmail.com accounts.
+That's should be possible when a domain don't has dmarc set up or dmarc set up with p=none and/or sp=none in addition of Google SPF record uses Softail.
 Mr. Vitaly Salnikov wrote about it in http://hackanddefense.com/blog/how-to-send-fake-emails/index.html

 **Basic usage**